-Governing Law: The manner in which administrative services of the School are to be provided. -- Education Code Section 47605.6(h)
+Governing Law: The manner in which administrative services of the school are to be provided. -- Education Code Section 47605(g)

 Administrative services will be managed in-house and contracted with appropriately qualified and/or credentialed (as necessary) outside providers to address all administrative services.
 Please see above under Governance for the role of Rocketship Education as the predominate provider of administrative services.
-We do not anticipate purchasing any services from the SCCOE, but we will fairly evaluate any offer of services from the SCCOE against any other offers for similar services from third party providers.
-Administrative services which we think will be required for Rocketship include but are not limited to the following:
+We do not anticipate purchasing any services from the FMSD, but we will fairly evaluate any offer of services from the FMSD against any other offers for similar services from third party providers.
+Administrative services which we have experienced to be required for Rocketship include but are not limited to the following: